Skip to main content

 The Debug Console REPL (Read-Eval-Print Loop) feature is on the bottom of the view and can be used to calculate the return value of a variable or function.
 Click the REPL-button button in the up right corner of Debug view to open REPL input box.

-In this example below, typing i+count in the REPL window and then pressing Enter to send it, the Debug Console output the return value of i+count.
+In this example below, typing i+counter in the REPL window and then pressing Enter to send it, the Debug Console output the return value of i+counter.

 If you are an advanced user, you can use the REPL to interact with the debugger through frequently used ZDB/GDB commands.
 When entering a command, it needs to start with `.
 It provides functionality the UI does not expose, including: